-1. Posting photos, videos, comments, or posts showing the personal use of tobacco,
+1. Posting photos, videos, comments, or posts showing the personal use of tobacco, vapes, or alcohol, such as cans, shot glasses, bottle(s) of liquor, etc.

-Posting photos, videos, and comments that are of a sexual nature.
-This includes links to websites of a pornographic nature and other inappropriate material.
+- 2. Posting photos, videos, and comments that are of a sexual nature.
+This includes links to websites of a pornographic nature and other inappropriate material. - 3.
 Posting pictures, videos, or comments that condone drug related activity.
-This includes, but is not limited to, images that portray the personal use of marijuana and drug paraphernalia.

-4. Using inappropriate or offensive language in comments, videos, and other posts.
-This includes threats of violence, racial slurs or derogatory comments against students, faculty, courses, or other programs, etc.

-5. Posting anything in stark contrast to OCA values.
+This includes, but is not limited to, images that portray the personal use of marijuana and drug paraphernalia. - 4.
+Using inappropriate or offensive language in comments, videos, and other posts.
+This includes threats of violence, racial slurs or derogatory comments against students, faculty, courses, or other programs, etc. - 5.
+Posting anything in stark contrast to OCA values.
 If a student athlete's profile and its content are found to be inappropriate in accordance with the above behaviors, the student athlete will be subject to appropriate punishment which may include expulsion.